 Organizations, such as the Napa LGBTQ Connection, are creating jobs with degree requirements.
-They need people who have specialized training and knowledge related to sexual orientation and gender non-conforming minorities.
+They need people who have specialized training and knowledge related to sexual orientation and gender nonconforming minorities.
 This degree will provide will support students seeking a career in social services, non-profit organizations as well as traditional careers in health occupations, criminal justice, human services, child development, education, and hospitality.

-- Explain the difference between sexual orientation and gender identity and define the terms people use to identify their sexual orientation and gender identity. - Identify the people and events that have influenced LGBT history and explain how they shaped the views of LGBT people in the family, education, and community. - Explain how racial, cultural, and religious identities intersect with sexual orientation and gender identity within families, education, and the community. - Discuss current issues faced by sexual orientation and gender nonconforming minorities in the family, education and community.
+- 1. Explain the difference between sexual orientation and gender identity and define the terms people use to identify their sexual orientation and gender identity. - 2.
+Identify the people and events that have influenced LGBT history and explain how they shaped the views of LGBT people in the family, education, and community. - 3.
+Explain how racial, cultural, and religious identities intersect with sexual orientation and gender identity within families, education, and the community. - 4.
+Discuss current issues faced by sexual orientation and gender nonconforming minorities in the family, education and community.

 Code Title Units

-Required Core Co ourses (18 units)
+Required Core (Courses (18 units)

-LGBT-120 Introduction to Lgbt Studies in the Family, Education and Community 3
+LGBT-120 Introduction to LGBT Studies in the Family, Education and Community 3

 LGBT-121 LGBT Communities, Family & Education in the 21st Century 3

-LGBT-122 Transgender Identities and Issues 3
+LGBT-122 Transgender Identities and Issues

-LGBT-123 AIDS in the LGBT Community and Beyond 3
+LGBT-123 AIDS in the LGBT Community and Beyond

 PSYC-135 Human Sexuality 3

 SOCI-130 Introduction to Queer Studies 3

-Required Elective es (6 units)
+Required Electiv ves (6 units)

-Complete 2 cours ses from the following: 6
+Complete 2 cou rses from the following: 6

 LGBT-199 Independent Study In LGBT Education

 CFS-140 The Child, Family and Community

 ENGL-231 Literature and Sexuality

 HSRV-124 Working With Diverse Populations

-PHIL-137 Comparative Religions

 PSYC-125 Human Development

-Total Units 24
+Total Units 18

 To receive an Associate Degree, students must complete 60 degree applicable semester units with a grade point average of at least 2.0.
-Students must also complete the NVC General Education (p.
-42) pattern to earn an Associate degree.
+Students must also complete the NVC General Education pattern and the Health, Wellness and Self Development graduation requirement to earn an Associate degree.
 Consultation with a Counselor is highly encouraged to ensure all requirements are met.